 COMPLICATIONSTop

-Pancreatitis secondary to hypertriglyceridemia is significantly more severe than pancreatitis due to other etiologies.
+Pancreatitis secondary to hypertriglyceridemia (usually associated with fasting TG level >10 mmol/L) is significantly more severe than pancreatitis due to other etiologies.
 It is associated with higher risk for developing pancreatic necrosis, pseudocyst, and other complications, as well as with higher mortality.

-While patients that develop pancreatitis due to other causes are now encouraged to maintain enteral nutrition, patients with acute pancreatitis secondary to hypertriglyceridemia should abstain from eating and should be advised to only consume water by mouth (see Acute Pancreatitis).
+While patients who develop pancreatitis due to other causes are now encouraged to maintain enteral nutrition, patients with acute pancreatitis secondary to hypertriglyceridemia should fast or restrict fact intake to a minimum (<5% of caloric intake) until TG levels decline significantly (usually within a few days) (see Acute Pancreatitis).

 After the acute episode resolves, patients should be advised to maintain a very low–fat diet, abstain from alcohol, and start treatment with a fibrate.
 The risk of repeat pancreatitis is considered minimal when fasting TG levels are maintained at <10.0 mmol/L.